templatus/templatus-vue/README.md

 ### Docker build time

 With multi-stage building and using [DockerRailsBase](https://github.com/ledermann/docker-rails-base) the build of the Docker image takes very little time.
-Currently the build job requires about 1,5 minutes on GitHub Actions (see https://github.com/.ledermann/templatus/actions)
+Currently, the build job requires about 1,5 minutes on GitHub Actions (see https://github.com/.ledermann/templatus/actions)

 ### Docker image size